 The Arts & Humanities Focus Program offers experiential learning opportunities at school and in the Lincoln community.
 The curriculum emphasizes identity development, personal and social responsibility, empathy, critical thinking and creativity.

 Students begin their morning attending classes at their home high school before moving to A&H for the remainder of their day.
 LPS provides bussing to and from the program for those who need it.
 Students can participate in activities, athletics and social events at their home high school.

-We accept applications for the Arts & Humanities Focus Program year round.
-Please mark your application accordingly to which semester you are applying for.
-Teachers will evaluate applications as they are received, you will then hear from us approximately at the end of November for second semester, April/May for the new school year.
-Please call for a tour or questions, 402 436-1785.
+The program is open to high school students of all grades.
+Applications are accepted year-round as teachers evaluate applications as they are received.
+You will then hear from us approximately at the end of November for second semester, and April or May for the new school year.
+Please call us for a tour or if you have questions!

 Students participate in a Humanities course that fosters a collaborative, project-based approach including guest speakers, field trips, and community partnerships with the Lied Center, Ross Theater, and Sheldon Art Gallery.

 Teachers know students as individuals and offer differentiated instruction and feedback.